-The Electronic Travel Authority (ETA) is an electronically stored authority for travel to Australia for short-term visits for tourism or business purposes.
+The Electronic Travel Authority (ETA) is an electronically stored authority for travel to Australia for short-term visits for tourism or business visitor purposes.
 It replaces the visa label or stamp in a passport and removes the need for application forms.

 The ETA system was introduced in 1996.
 It is available to passport holders from a number of countries, regions and locations.

-See: For Electronic Travel Authority Applicants
+See: Electronic Travel Authority (subclass 601)

 The ETA system can be accessed by more than 300 000 travel agents worldwide, by more than 75 airlines and through the internet.

 About the Electronic Travel Authority

 There is only one type of Electronic Travel Authority (ETA) —the ETA subclass 601.

 The ETA allows for people who want to visit Australia for tourism or business visitor purposes.
 It allows for up to three months stay on each visit within a 12 month period from the date of grant, or for the validity of the passport if it is less than 12 months (multiple entry).

 Tourism includes holidays, recreation or visiting family and friends.

 Business visitor purposes may include attending a conference, negotiation or an exploratory business visit.